 Speaking of Love – Blind or Not?

 And speaking of love, what do we think?
-Is it blind after all – and is that a good thing?
+Is it blind after all?
+Is that a good thing?

 Is love blind to the exterior, if we can get past our set of requirements when it comes to height, weight, age, or features?
 If we can move past the social status, the job title, the income level that we’re told “we deserve?”
 If love is blind to these elements, is that necessarily a “good” thing?